maximrouf/RegionCapture/README.md

 	2. Get Texture from "Render_Texture_Camera" in "PlayMode" - RenderTextureCamera.GetRenderTexture()

-	3. Enable "Check if the plane is out of bounds" checkbox to get the Events, if the capturing plane <br> is out of a Camera bounds
+	3. Enable "Check if the plane is out of bounds" checkbox to get the Events, if the capturing plane is out of a Camera bounds

-	4. If all works fine - switch off Layer "Region_Capture" in : ARCamera -> Camera -> Culling Mask <br> (or enable the "Hide this layer from ARCamera" checkbox);
+	4. If all works fine - switch off Layer "Region_Capture" in : ARCamera -> Camera -> Culling Mask
+	(or enable the "Hide this layer from ARCamera" checkbox);

 Available methods: